ManuelDavideUrpi/GameBoy-Classic-Z80-Emulator/README.md

   $ ./Main.o YOUR_GB_ROM.gb
 ```
 # License
 these files are licensed under the GPL 3.0.
-For info, read the file License.md
+For info, read the file LICENSE

 # Warning
   the project is not fully tested, it could have bugs